Dre Campbell Farm

 1. Baking Soda and Sugar

-A DIY concoction of baking soda and sugar can kill cockroaches.
-Besides, you probably already have these ingredients at home.
+A homemade concoction of baking soda and sugar can kill cockroaches.
+Moreover, you may already have these ingredients at home.

-To make a homemade cockroach killer using baking soda, combine equal parts sugar and baking soda in a shallow bowl.
+To make a homemade cockroach killer using baking soda, combine sugar and baking soda (50:50) in a shallow bowl.
 Next, place the bowl near cockroach-infested areas.

 The roaches will likely come out of hiding and eat the bait.
 If that happens, the baking soda will kill them within 24 hours.